DevKrazy/SonicBoard/README.md

 # SonicBoard
-Boîte à rythme basée sur une Raspberry Pi 3
+A Raspberry Pi 3 beat box.

-*Projet Raspberry réalisé en IG3 à Polytech Montpellier*
+*Realised in the context of the Raspberry project at Polytech Montpellier*

-# Bibiliothèques à installer au préalable
+# Needed libraries
 > pygame, pythonosc, smbus.